wonderwhy-er/context7-documentation-with-desktop-commander-gemini/README.md

 Go to: `Settings` -> `Cursor Settings` -> `MCP` -> `Add new global MCP server`

 Pasting the following configuration into your Cursor `~/.cursor/mcp.json` file is the recommended approach.
+You may also install in a specific project by creating `.cursor/mcp.json` in your project folder.
 See [Cursor MCP docs](https://docs.cursor.com/context/model-context-protocol) for more info.

 ```json
 {